Dear Sony, Location, Location, Location

 In 2013, actor and producer Kevin Spacey announced that several broadcasters wanted the right to air his new show, House of Cards.
 But he turned them all down because he had a requirement that they drop the entire season (stream all episodes at the same time), not episode by episode.

 Netflix stepped up, and House of Cards was one of their first shows produced in-house.
-The term Bing Watching became a common word used by millions who jumped on the Netflix bandwagon.
+The term " binge-watching became a common word used by millions who jumped on the Netflix bandwagon.

 Where am I going?